Reference Knowledgeable Network for Machine Reading Comprehension: Analysis

 In order to provide researchers with more useful information about the utilization of external knowledge in multi-choice MRC tasks, we make a brief statistics about the retrieved knowledge by \emph{RekNet} to explore:

 i) the overall demand of questions in multi-choice MRC tasks;

-ii) which type of knowledge contributes more to multi-choice MRC tasks, or tends to attract more attention from proposed \emph{RekNet}.
+ii) which type of knowledge contributes more to multi-choice MRC tasks, or tends to attract more attention from proposed model.

-As a result, we find 77.82\%, 72.55\% and 84.73\% questions in DREAM, RACE and CosmosQA are covered by knowledge respectively, and each \textbf{covered} $(Q,A_i)$ pair has 2.42, 3.90, 2.69 knowledge items on average (3.08 quadruples in total).
-And for all questions (including uncovered questions), each question retrieves 9.84 knowledge quadruples on average (2.49 quadruples for each $(Q,A_i)$ pair).
+As a result, we find $77.82\%$, $72.55\%$ and $84.73\%$ questions in DREAM, RACE and CosmosQA are covered by knowledge respectively, and each \textbf{covered} $(Q,A_i)$ pair has $2.42, 3.90, 2.69$ knowledge items on average ($3.08$ quadruples in total).
+And for all questions (including uncovered questions), each question retrieves $9.84$ knowledge quadruples on average ($2.49$ quadruples for each $(Q,A_i)$ pair).

-The statistics about overall demand of questions proves our setting of $k=5$ (the number of knowledge quadruples for each candidate answer) in the setup of experiments.
-Due to each $(Q,A_i)$ pair covered by knowledge retrieve approximately 3 pieces of knowledge items on average (nearly 4 pieces for RACE), smaller \emph{k} could lead to the loss of potentially important knowledge, while larger \emph{k} might bring knowledge noise and unnecessary computational consumption.
-When $k = 4$ and $6$, the average performance on ALBERT$_{base}$ drops by 0.24\% and 0.19\% on RACE compared with $k=5$.
+Above statistics proves the rationality of our setting of $k=5$ (the number of knowledge quadruples for each candidate answer) in the setup of experiments.
+Due to each $(Q,A_i)$ pair covered by knowledge retrieves approximately $3$ pieces of knowledge items on average (nearly $4$ pieces for RACE), smaller \emph{k} may lead to the loss of potentially important knowledge, while larger \emph{k} might bring knowledge noise and unnecessary computational consumption.
+When $k = 4$ and $6$, the average performance on ALBERT$_{base}$ drops by $0.24\%$ and $0.19\%$ on RACE compared with $k=5$.